Frederick II, Holy Roman Emperor: Birth and naming

-Born in Jesi, near Ancona, Italy, on 26 December 1194, Frederick was the son of the Holy Roman Emperor Henry VI.
+Born in Jesi, near Ancona, Italy, on 26 December 1194, Frederick was the son of Holy Roman Emperor Henry VI and Queen Constance I of Sicily.
 He was known as the puer Apuliae (son of Apulia).
-His mother Constance gave birth to him at the age of 40, and Boccaccio related in his De mulieribus claris about the empress: as a Sicilian princess and paternal aunt of William II of Sicily, a prediction that "her marriage would destroy Sicily" led to her confinement in a convent as a nun from childhood to remain celibate and her late engagement to Henry at the age of 30.
-Constance gave birth to him in a public square in order to forestall any doubt about his origin and the women who helped could witness the event.
-Frederick was baptised in Assisi in the church of San Rufino.

-At birth Frederick was named Constantine by his mother.
+Frederick was baptised in Assisi, in the church of San Rufino.
+At birth, his mother named him Constantine.
 This name, a masculine form of his mother's name, served to identify him closely with both his Norman heritage and his imperial heritage (through Constantine the Great, the first Christian emperor).
 It was still his name at the time of his election as King of the Romans.
 He was only given his grandfathers' names, becoming Frederick Roger (or Roger Frederick), at his baptism when he was two years old.
 This dual name served the same purpose as Constantine: emphasising his dual heritage.